Kamorta-class corvette: Armament

-The armament of the class includes a license-built OTO Melara 76 mm Super Rapid Gun in a stealth mount and a weapons layout similar to what is found on the Talwar-class and Shivalik-class frigates, two Larsen & Toubro built derivatives of the RBU-6000 anti-submarine rocket launcher, as well as Larsen & Toubro torpedo tube launchers, and a pair of AK-630M close-in weapon system (CIWS).
+The armament of the class includes a license-built OTO Melara 76 mm Super Rapid Gun in a stealth mount and a weapons layout similar to what is found on the Talwar-class and Shivalik-class frigates, two Larsen & Toubro (L&T) built derivatives of the RBU-6000 anti-submarine rocket launcher, as well as two of L&T's twin 533 mm torpedo tube launchers equipped with Varunastra torpedoes, and a pair of AK-630M close-in weapon system (CIWS).
 The fire-control system is the Bharat Electronics IAC Mod C system.

-There is an option on the ship to include surface-to-air missiles (SAM).
-As of 2022 Navy is planning to integrated VL-SRSAM.
+There is an option to include surface-to-air missiles.
+As of 2022, Indian Navy is planning to integrate VL-SRSAM.
 The corvette can hold one helicopter, which currently is a Westland Sea King Mk.42B helicopter.